 - a.
-Turn the Bypass Key clockwise and hold it for at least 1 second (see Fig. 28).
+Turn the Bypass Key clockwise and hold it for at least 1 second (see Fig. 29).
 Note: to prevent unauthorized use of the saw in Bypass Mode, remove the Bypass Key from the saw when not in use. - b.
 While still holding the Bypass Key turned, pull the Start/Stop paddle out to the ON position.
 The blade will start to spin and the Bypass Mode status code will flash on the LEDs. - c.
 Continue to hold the Bypass Key turned for at least 1 second after the motor starts.
 If you release the Bypass key before 1 second has elapsed, the motor will stop and the "Switch Start/Stop Paddle to OFF" error code will be displayed.
-If this happens, switch the Start/Stop paddle to OFF and repeat this procedure from the beginning.
+If this happens, switch the Start/Stop paddle to OFF and repeat this procedure from the beginning. - d.
+When you have completed your cut, push the Start/Stop paddle in to turn off the motor.
+The safety system will remain in Bypass mode until the blade comes to a complete stop.
+Once the blade has stopped, the safety system returns to normal Standby mode.
+The next time you start the motor, the safety system will be active unless you follow the procedure described above to start the motor in Bypass Mode.